 III.
 Source: The Road to Recovery

-Thanks go to Drew Brooks, who kindly gave generous assistance with The Road to Recovery.
+A sincere thank you goes to Drew Brooks.
+He kindly gave generous assistance with The Road to Recovery.